Cozy Peach Kitchen

 • Use the spoon and level method to measure flour.
 Take a spoon and scoop flour into the measuring cup until overflowing.
 Use the back of a knife to wipe excess flour off the top.
 Do not pack flour into cup.

-• Whole wheat: These muffins can be made with whole wheat in place of white wheat.
+• Whole wheat: These muffins can be made with whole wheat in place of half of the all purpose flour.
 It will yield a slightly denser muffin.

-• Serve with a layer of peanut or almond butter for breakfast.
-I also like adding these to my lunchbox for dessert.
+• Serve with a layer of peanut or almond butter for breakfast or a snack.

 Looking for more vegan baked goods?